MarcellPerger1/MarcellPerger1/README.md

   - Node.js
   - Svelte (currently learning)
   - Vue (well at least I knew some a year ago)
-- HTML/CSS
+- HTML & CSS
-- Java (if I really have to)
+- Java
 - C (though I haven't written C code in ages)
 - C++
 - A bit of Rust 🦀 (the elegant higher-level side, not really the lower-level lifetimes stuff)